My Friend Ivan Lapshin: Background

 In March 1985, Mikhail Gorbachev was elected General Secretary of the Central Committee of the Communist Party in the Soviet Union.
-Gorbachev opened the country to Western influence with his reforms “glasnost” (openness) and “perestroika” (restructuring).
+Gorbachev opened the country to Western influence with his reforms "glasnost" (openness) and "perestroika" (restructuring).
 The Filmmakers Union, the most liberal creative organization at the time, was the first to support Gorbachev.
-The glasnost’ period became distinguished by the rediscovery of cinematic hidden gems, the censored films, which were officially known for Stagnation-era artistic talents.
+The glasnost period became distinguished by the rediscovery of cinematic hidden gems, the censored films, which were officially known for Stagnation-era artistic talents.
 These films informed the history of Soviet cinema.
 Films of this period also depicted modern social and economic deterioration, the loss of ideals, and disillusionment in Communist ideologies.

 Plot

 The plot of the film tells the story of the head of the Criminal Investigation Department (CID) of the city of Unchansk, named Ivan Lapshin, It presents a short piece of his life and the life of his friends, comrades and acquaintances.
 The events of the film, taking place in the 1930s, are presented on behalf of a narrator (at that time a 9-year-old boy) who tells about them many years later.

 The local CID is engaged in the capture of Solovyov's gang, who are committing senseless and brutal murders.
 Ivan Lapshin (Andrei Boltnev), is a former participant in hostilities (the Civil War is implied), a strong-willed and decisive person.
 In matters of combating crime, he knows no compromises.
-“Let’s clean up the land, plant a garden, and we ourselves will still have time to walk in this garden!” is his motto.
+"Let's clean up the land, plant a garden, and we ourselves will still have time to walk in this garden!" is his motto.
 Approximately the same motto is followed by other members of the task force, supporting themselves from time to time by performing revolutionary songs.
 Lapshin lives in the same way as most of his subordinates - he rents a "corner", and in fact a "bed" from the old woman Patrikeevna.
-The vicissitudes of the modest life of the majority of " communal apartments " are shown.» of the time when four adults and a child live in a small living space at the same time.
+The vicissitudes of the modest life of the majority of "communal apartments" are shown, of the time when four adults and a child live in a small living space.